8 Steps To An Effective Social Media Strategy

 Here are 8 steps to help you create one:

 Step 1: Understanding Your Audience

-The foundation of a successful social media strategy is understanding who your target audience is and why they use social media.
-To do this, you need a combination of demographics and psychographics.
+The foundation of a successful social media strategy is understanding who your target audience is and why they care about what you have to offer.
+To do this, you need to observe a combination of demographics and psychographics.

-Demographics are statistics and descriptions of a group of people, such as their location, age, gender, income and education level, religion and ethnicity.
+Demographics are statistics and descriptions of a group of people, such as their location, age, gender and occupation.
 Keep in mind that not all of these statistics and descriptions may be relevant for your business.

 If you have your own website, there are several ways you can determine your audience’s demographics.
-For example, you can use Alexa or Google Adwords.
+One helpful tool is Google Adwords.
 If you don’t have a website yet, find a competitor or similar site and use that for your analysis.